MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 ---

-Let's end this post with a teaser for a TeraSpotlight post about our recent community pulse-check workshop that will (hopefully) come up soon™️: Have you ever thought about what animal Terasology might be? - We neither 😁 But then we decided to try... here's what we came up with.
+Let's end this post with a teaser for a TeraSpotlight post about our recent community pulse-check workshop that will (hopefully) come up soon™️: Have you ever thought about what animal Terasology might be? - We neither 😁 But then we decided to try... here's what we came up with ... 🥚 🐑 🐮 🐽

 <p align="center">
 <img src="{{ site.baseurl }}/img/terasaturday/12/terasology-animal.png" alt="What animal should Terasology become?"/>